omniphx/forrest/README.md

     'Forrest' => 'Omniphx\Forrest\Providers\Laravel\Facades\Forrest'

 ### Configuration
-You will need a configuation file to add your creditials.
+You will need a configuration file to add your credentials.
 Publish a config file using the `artisan` command:
 ```bash
 php artisan config:publish omniphx/forrest
 ```